How to skill migrate to Australia as a Civil engineer?

-The Australian Government regards Civil Engineer as one occupation required to develop the Australian economy.
+The Australian Government regards Civil Engineer as one of the occupation required to develop the Australian economy.
 As a result, the processing of Civil Engineer nominations and skilled visa applications would take precedence.
 If you are a Civil Engineer looking to move to Australia with skilled migration and advance your career, this is the chance.

 Civil Engineering is one of Australia's most prestigious engineering disciplines.
 The design, maintenance, and building of new roadways, water filtration, water supply management, and urban real estate development are essential topics regarding skilled employment for Civil Engineers.

 Due to the continuously growing population in Australia, infrastructure projects are overgrowing creating a temporary skill shortage.
 Due to this, there is a high demand for civil engineering professionals in this field who can competently fulfil the role required in this skilled occupation.
 The number of people working as civil engineers had reached 56,100 by 2019 and more than 80% of people were working full-time.
 Moving to Australia as a Civil Engineer is highly sought after due to these reasons.

 The requirement to work in this field is mentioned below:

 - Should have Professional Engineer’s Licence